 - Ability to work effectively and diplomatically with Museum staff, patrons, and representatives of community-based organizations.

-- A collaborative, energetic, pro-active work style, with demonstrated creativity and flexibility.
+- A collaborative, energetic, pro-active work style, with demonstrated creativity, flexibility and grace-under-pressure.

 - Ability to lift 25 pounds.
 Frequent use of stairs required.